|

 Photograph Collection, undated

-14 b & w photo prints and 16 b & w negatives
+14 B/W photo prints and 16 B/W negatives

 SWCPC 684 E1

 This collection consists of various images of antiques and an antique show.
-Mrs. J. O.
+Mrs.

-instrumental in organizing the annual Lubbock antique show.
-Mrs. McKnight possessed a
+Confederacy.
+She was instrumental in organizing the annual Lubbock antique show.

-great interest in antiques and American history.
+Mrs. McKnight possessed a great interest in antiques and American history.

-Frank M.
+McKeown, Frank M.

-Photograph Collection,
+Photograph Collection, 1920s-1950s

-3 b & w panoramics and 1
+3 B/W panoramics and 1 oversized print

 SWCPC 827 E1

-Images pertain to the baseball teams that Frank M. McKeown played for while a baseball
+Images pertain to the baseball teams that Frank M. McKeown played for while a

-player during the early twentieth century.
-The
+baseball player during the early twentieth century.
+The images show the O.

-images show the O. Okmulgee, C. Oilers, and Pals baseball teams.
-One image is a portrait of possibly Frank McKeown
+Okmulgee, C. Oilers, and Pals baseball teams.
+One image is a portrait of

-An entertainer, Frank M. McKeown lost both arms in an explosion and traveled widely giving
+An entertainer, Frank M. McKeown lost both arms in an explosion and traveled

 McLarty, Truda Blanche Alexander

-Photograph collection, 1920-1940
+Photograph Collection, 1920-1940

 356 postcards

 Consists of picture postcards of cities and parks in the United States.
+The

-The collection also incised picture postcards of the 1939 World's Fair, Clifton's
+collection also incised picture postcards of the 1939 World's Fair, Clifton's

 Jesse James) funeral, and of Bette Davis.